Lomas de Chapultepec: Demographics

 Lomas de Chapultepec is divided into eight sections, in 2005 their population was as follows: Section I had 1,855 individuals, Section II had 1,528, Section III had 3,302, Section IV had 3,161, Section V had 2,379, Section VI had 2,069, Section VII had 707, and Section VIII had 5,439.
 Combining for a population of 20,440 inhabitants in the colonia.

 Jewish community

+The initial Jewish community centered around Condesa, Roma and the historic center.

-In the 1950s, 1960s, and 1970s, Mexico City's Jews tended to move from Condesa, Roma and the Downtown to Polanco, Lomas de Chapultepec, Interlomas, Bosques de las Lomas, and Tecamachalco, where the majority are now based.
+In the 1950s-1970s, Mexico City's Jews tended to move the hills of Mexico City’s leafy, affluent northwest: Polanco, Lomas de Chapultepec, Interlomas, Bosques de las Lomas, and Tecamachalco.

 Economy

-Interjet has its headquarters in Lomas de Chapultepec.
+Interjet had its headquarters in Lomas de Chapultepec, as does Google Mexico.

-Google Mexico also has its headquarters there.